vinkla/hashids/README.md

 ## Randomness

 The primary purpose of hashids is to obfuscate ids.
-It's not meant or tested to be used as a security algorithm.
+It's not meant or tested to be used for security purposes or compression.
-Having said that, this class does try to make these hashes unguessable and unpredictable.
+Having said that, this algorithm does try to make these hashes unguessable and unpredictable:

-#### Repeating numbers:
+#### Repeating numbers

 ```php
 <?php